CSCfi/csc-user-guide/docs/data/sensitive-data/sensitive-data-general.md

 ## Are CSC Sensitive Data service free of charge?
 The Sensitive Data Services are free of charge for Finnish academics, according to CSC General Terms of use (https://research.csc.fi/general-terms-of-use).
-However, each service consumes resources  (billing units for their use and quota for allocation of storage space).
+However, each service consumes resources  (billing units for their use and quota for storage space allocation).

 **Billing units:**

 * When you create a new CSC project, you have about 10.000 billing units.

 * You can find out how many billing units SD Dekstop and Allas (for SD Connect) will use based on your needs with this calculator: https://research.csc.fi/pricing at the bottom of the page.
-Here you can estimate the cost in billing units or in euros (for 100 TB/two years, you need about  1 594 320 billing units, or 50 TB  394 200 billing units /year).
+Here you can estimate the cost in billing units or in euros.

 * Once you have estimated how many billing units your project would need every year, you can apply for more resources following these instructions:  https://docs.csc.fi/accounts/how-to-apply-for-billing-units/.
-If you need a longer allocation, an extension needs to be applied several weeks before the allocation ends.
-However, CSC does support longer project times.
-For this, a separate discussion and an agreement is needed.
+If your projects last up to 5 years, a separate discussion and an agreement are needed.

 **Quotas:**

-* When you create a new CSC project and service access for Allas, you have  a default quota of about 10 TB of storage.
+* When you create a new CSC project and service access for Allas, you have a default quota (or storage space) of about 10 TB.
 If you need more storage space, you can write to servicedesk@csc.fi and apply for more.

-* The costs for storage space in Allas/SD Connect (both quota and billing units) up to around 100–200 TB should be covered by the Ministry of Education for academic research use.
+* The costs for storage space in Allas/SD Connect (both quota and billing units) up to around 100–200 TB is free of charge for academic research use.

 * If you plan to store more than 200 TB of data for more than 1-2 years, a separate discussion and an agreement are needed.

 One important note is that once you end your research and submit your manuscript, you can then use specific services to store part of your data in our repositories (SD Submit or Federated EGA).
 In this case, the data is stored (under controlled access) for longer periods, and  CSC maintains two copies of it, and you do not need to have a CSC project or consume billing units.

-## Do I need any particular skill to set up a private workspace with SD Connect and SD Desktop?
+## Do I need any particular skills to set up a private workspace with SD Connect and SD Desktop?

-No. You can set up your secure workspace follwing the intructions on user guide and video tutorial.
+No. You can set up your secure workspace following the user guide and video tutorial instructions.

 ## How long does it take to set up a private workspace with SD Connect and SD Desktop?

 If you are an experienced CSC user, it should take about 10 minutes.
-First, apply for SD Desktop and SD Connect/Allas service access using My CSC; next, login to SD Desktop and launch a new computing environment.
+First, apply for SD Desktop and SD Connect/Allas service access using [My CSC portal](https://my.csc.fi); next, login to SD Desktop and launch a new computing environment.

-If you are new to CSC,  it might take up to 1 day.
-You can find the necessary support in the user guide and step-by-step video tutorials.
+If you have never used CSC services,  it might take several hours.
+You can find the necessary support in the user guide and step-by-step video tutorials (13 videos X 3 minutes).
 Please feel free to contact us at servicedesk@csc.fi if you need our help.